sukyle3/Clinical-Risk-Prediction-Bayesian-Heart-Disease-Modeling/README.md

 - Variable selection:
   - Started with all 9 candidate predictors.
-  - Fit a frequentist logistic regression and used **backward AIC selection**.
+  - Fit a frequentist logistic regression and used backward AIC selection.
   - Final feature set: `age_z`, `thalach_z`, `oldpeak_z`, `sex`, `cp`, `exang`, `ca`.

-We also constructed age groups (5-year bands) to enable **hierarchical modeling over ordered age strata**, dropping the two youngest groups where all patients had disease (no variation).
+We also constructed age groups (5-year bands) to enable hierarchical modeling over ordered age strata, dropping the two youngest groups where all patients had disease (no variation).

 ---